AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/IMG_0844.JPG?raw=true" width="250px"/></p>
-<p align="center">Fig. 11 - Reactor after dye has spread further
+<p align="center">Fig. 11 - Reactor after the dye had spread further

 However, UASB-R knew this wasn't a perfect solution, despite the significant improvements.
 During a meeting with Professor Weber-Shirk, Professor Richardson and the rest of the wastewater teams, there was a debate on how to check if the sludge blanket itself (and not just the tapioca model) is being properly fluidized in an UASB reactor. **[This sentence doesn't read quite smoothly.
 I would reorganize this sentence Addressed CJMS**] However, this idea would have to researched further before it can be implemented.